 Sacajawea State Park Pasco

 Finding the park from Pasco, WA one should drive east along Highway 12 towards Walla Walla and take a right turn on Tank Farm Road.
 Drive over the railroad tracks and follow the road to the entrance of the park.
 The Sacajawea State Park offers great picnic facilities with over 123 unsheltered picnic tables.
-There is also 7 sheltered tables, and two kitchen shelters, one of which can accommodate up to 200 guests.
-Please note that only one of these kitchen shelters have electricity and a large barbecue grill.
+There are also 7 sheltered tables, and two kitchen shelters, one of which can accommodate up to 200 guests.
+Please note that only one of these kitchen shelters has electricity and a large barbecue grill.

-Activities in the park include freshwater boating, non-motorized boating, fishing, personal watercraft, swimming and water skiing.
-If you’re not keen on water, then we’re sure you’ll find something to do, as other activities in the park also include two basketball courts, horseshoe pits, a volleyball pitch and other selected interactive activities.
+Activities in the park include freshwater boating, non-motorized boating, fishing, personal watercraft, swimming, and water skiing.
+If you’re not keen on water, then we’re sure you’ll find something to do, as other activities in the park also include two basketball courts, horseshoe pits, a volleyball pitch, and other selected interactive activities.
 For those who love exploring, Sacajawea State Park also offers 1.2 miles of hiking trails with excellent wildlife viewing opportunities.

-There are also great bird watching areas with numerous species spotted throughout the year.
-These include crows, ravens, doves, pigeons, ducks, eagles, geese, gulls, hawks, herons, hummingbirds, ospreys, owls, pheasants and quail.
-Visitors to the park also report frequent sightings of coyotes, deer, marmots, muskrats, rabbits and raccoons, to name but a few.
+There are also great bird-watching areas with numerous species spotted throughout the year.
+These include crows, ravens, doves, pigeons, ducks, eagles, geese, gulls, hawks, herons, hummingbirds, ospreys, owls, pheasants, and quail.
+Visitors to the park also report frequent sightings of coyotes, deer, marmots, muskrats, rabbits, and raccoons, to name but a few.
 As fishing is also permitted in Sacajawea State Park, several species are found in park waters.
-These include bass, bluegill, catfish, crappie, salmon and sturgeon.
+These include bass, bluegill, catfish, crappie, salmon, and sturgeon.

 For more information or to make a reservation please call the Sacajawea State Park office at (509) 545-2361.
-For information regarding moorage you can also call (360) 902 8844.
-Telephone devices for the deaf are also available on (360) 664-3133.
+For information regarding moorage, you can also call (360) 902 8844.
+Telephone devices for the deaf are also available at (360) 664-3133.

 - Pasco and McNary Wildlife Refuge

-- Eco Tourism and Pasco Washington
+- Eco-Tourism and Pasco Washington

 - Museums and Pasco WA